jalonzoajordan/Project-4/README.md

 # Extract

-* Find find poker data sources
+* Find poker data sources
 * Jupyter Notebook to setup a logic, view, clean, and organize data with Pandas/Python

 # Transform